What is cash out betting and should you use it in your betting strategy in 2019?

 In these promotions, Paddy Power pays out your winnings if your selected team goes ahead by a certain number of goals.
 For the Paddy Power 2 Up example, it’s 2 goals.

 In this scenario, the bookie will close your back bet and pay your winnings.
-Your lay bet will still be open leaving you with a number of options.
+Your lay bet will still be open leaving you with some options.

-So how do you actually lock in a profit using the cash out feature in matched betting?
+So how do you lock in a profit using the cash-out feature in matched betting?